 since 2014

 This was the real birthplace of our friendship.
 Hours spent in the backyard on a swing, hands sticky from crafts and popsicles.
 Each afternoon we felt more like siblings.
-Conversation and play came easily, Chloe was a real person so much earlier than I remember being.
+Conversation and play came easily, Chloe was a real person so much earlier than I remembered being.

 December 30, 2014